sguzwf/lsd/README.md

 What the hell is it?
 ====================

-Lsd is a fast and lightweight multi-language multi-level persistant message queue and smart Cocained balancer built on top of ZeroMQ transport.
+Lsd is a fast and lightweight multi-language multi-level persistant message queue library and smart Cocained balancer built on top of ZeroMQ transport.

 Notable features: